 At St Mary’s we believe in providing a knowledge based curriculum which is in line with National Curriculum expectations, but has a focus on skill progression to drive questioning, exploration of ideas and challenges children will face.
+Starting with children's own local experience it develops to a wider national and global aspect as children move up the school.
 It is also creative, in order to encourage children to express themselves and develop their talents.

-At its heart we have 12 Christian Values which permeate through all areas of school life:
+At its heart we have 6 core Christian Values which permeate through all areas of school life:

-A broad and balanced curriculum that enables children to have the deeper learning necessary to give them confidence to approach school and life challenges they will meet in coming years.
+A broad and balanced curriculum that enables children to have the deeper learning necessary to allow them to embed their knowledge and understanding to use and apply to both school and life challenges they will meet in coming years.

 For with God nothing shall be impossible (Luke 1:37)

 We live and learn by our Christian Values in an inclusive, supportive and caring environment.

 The aim at St Mary’s is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
 We do this with our Christian values at the heart of everything which includes a high focus on developing children’s moral, spiritual, social and cultural understanding.
 St Mary’s strives to ensure children are well prepared for life in modern Britain.

 St Mary’s provides an inclusive environment where learners enjoy their education.
 Pupils at all levels are helped to flourish and develop their knowledge and understanding to become confident learners.
 Those who are most able are challenged, encouraged to expand their skills and knowledge through varied curriculum opportunities.
 Those who find learning more difficult are supported and given targeted interventions to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.